angru/abilling/README.md

 * More detailed data about client
 * Operation type in separate table not enum
 * Add description to validators fields

+## Rationale

+* PostgreSQL - because I think C and A more important than P in that case
+* FastAPI - because IO bound task

+## Cons

+* Without `IdempotencyKey` transactions can duplicate because of network problems
+* Too simple data model
+* Operation type implemented as enum in table transaction.
+Better solution is separate table

+## Pros

+* Scalability(horizontal) - mean application, database it's different story
+* Asynchronous - pretty fast for that type of task